M-Tash/Kafiil-App/README.md

 - Smooth navigation and interaction.
 - Designed to be intuitive for both freelancers and clients.
 - Includes screens for browsing freelancers, posting jobs, and managing profiles.
+- **API Integration**: Implemented APIs for user registration, login, fetching profile data, retrieving countries and services.

 ## Technologies Used

 - **Flutter**: The app is built using the Flutter framework for cross-platform development.
 - **Dart**: Dart is the programming language used for developing the Flutter app.
 - **Cubit**: For efficient state management and handling complex state interactions.
+- **Clean Architecture**: The app follows the Clean Architecture principles to ensure a scalable, maintainable, and testable codebase.

 ## Screenshots
 <img src="https://github.com/user-attachments/assets/19d4224a-1e3c-4916-9108-963507251e3c" alt="Screenshot 2" width="30%">